 I strongly believe that you should take advantage of these credit card sign up bonuses and rewards offers.
 Sign up for the cards you want to try out and earn the bonus or regular rewards.

-You may find you like using many of these cards and receive enough benefits to keep using them like I do.
+You may find you like using many of these cards and receive enough benefits to keep using them as I do.

 If you’re looking to earn a sign up bonus or get a better rewards credit card, check out my list of the best credit card sign up bonuses which I update every month with the latest and greatest deals.